 Donabedian’s health quality model suggests that improving rehabilitation structures may improve the rehabilitation process, increasing its effectiveness, efficiency, patient availability, safety, and other aspects of the process or outcome.
 For example, how rehabilitation services are commissioned and how an organisation provides the service will influence availability.
 Suppose a multi-professional team with a suitable range of expertise undertakes the rehabilitation.
 In that case, the process will be more effective than the same group acting as individuals but not as part of a team.

 Structures may constrain rehabilitation, reducing some aspects of the process and outcome.
 For example, a provider organisation that considers the length of stay the only meaningful measure will prevent some patients from gaining the benefit they could.
 A team that lacks input from a clinical psychologist will be less effective.

 Many structures have a less definite, ‘good’ or ‘bad’ influence instead of a modulating influence, requiring the process to be adapted or altered.
 They may also affect the outcome, efficiency, or effectiveness through the alterations required.
 For example, if a patient comes from a cultural background where disabled people are over-protected and discouraged from becoming more independent, their outcome may worsen.
 In contrast, someone who has limited or no support may achieve a greater than expected degree of independent function.

 One can also classify the influence by the aspect of rehabilitation affected.
 Broadly these can be classified as:

-- the process itself, at the level on the patient
+- the process itself, at the level of the patient

-The following structural factors probably have a significant influence upon the patient’s process and outcome:
+The following structural factors probably have a significant influence on the patient’s process and outcome:

 - the model of illness used by the service